TheDancingGrad/DLibatique.github.io/_posts/2018-01-02-greek-quiz.md

 So, for example, the app will ask a student how many forms he or she would like to be quizzed on.
 Say the student inputs "6."
 Afterward, the quiz app will present, e.g., ἄξομαι.
 The student, to move on, will need to input ἄγω.
 This will happen six times.

 A few things I'm learning as I try to write the Python code.
-1: There are *so. many. inflected. verb. forms.* One regular verb
+1: There are *so. many. inflected. verb. forms.* One regular verb (all six principal parts, active and medio-passive forms, all moods) comprises over 100 forms!
+2: Full stack developers are crazy.
+It was hard enough to come up with this back-end Python code, but now I'm trying to teach myself Flask and Heroku (and thus HTML, CSS, and Javascript) to get my code to render on the front end.
+HOW do you keep all this information straight?!